gilbox/react-spark-scroll/README.md

 Also supported are [custom animation engines](https://github.com/gilbox/spark-scroll#custom-animation-engine), and again additional information is forthcoming.

+## actions

+Actions are triggered only when hitting a keyframe.
+An action can cause something to happen when scrolling up past the keyframe, down past the keyframe, or both.
+There are currently only two built-in actions: `onUp` and `onDown` which simply trigger a callback function.

+## custom actions

+Custom actions may be added via the options object of the react-spark-scroll factory function, utilizing the `actions` property.
+For example, we could create a `log` action that simply logs a message to the console whenever it's activated:

+    var sparkScroll = require('react-spark-scroll/spark-scroll-rekapi')({
+      actions: {
+        log: {
+          down(o) {
+            console.log(`spark: hit keyframe [ ${o.formula} ] scrolling down. value: ${o.val}`);
+          }
+          up(o) {
+            console.log(`spark: hit keyframe [ ${o.formula} ] scrolling up. value: ${o.val}`);
+          }
+        }
+      }
+    }

+And putting the new action to use might look like this:

+    <SparkScroll.h1
+      timeline={{
+        topBottom: {opacity: 0, log: 'foo'},
+        centerCenter: {opacity: 1, log: 'bar'}
+      }}>fade</SparkScroll.h1>

+When scrolling up and down we'd see in the console:

+    spark: hit keyframe [ centerCenter ] scrolling down. value: bar
+    spark: hit keyframe [ topBottom ] scrolling down. value: foo
+    spark: hit keyframe [ topBottom ] scrolling down. value: foo
+    spark: hit keyframe [ centerCenter ] scrolling down. value: bar

 ## formulas

 Formulas are dynamically calculated keyframes.
 They usually require that you implement